IBM Engineering Workflow Management

 Task tracking · Source control · Agile planning

-ELM 7.0.2 SR1 iFix015 is available with Log4j2 updates.
-This release requires full installation and is the prerequisite for future interim fixes.
+ELM 7.0.1 SR1 iFix018 is available with Log4j2 updates.
+This interim fix requires full installation and is the prerequisite for future interim fixes.
 For more information, see IBM Support portal.

 About the download: The Engineering Lifecycle Management (ELM) all-in-one installer includes the option to deploy a shared Jazz Team Server and the Change and Configuration Management (CCM), Quality Management (QM), Requirements Management (RM), Architecture Management (AM), Jazz Reporting Service (JRS), and IBM Engineering Lifecycle Optimization - Engineering Insights (ENI) applications, in addition to Trial license keys for IBM Engineering Lifecycle Management products that unlock access to capabilities provided by the applications.
 While you can perform most tasks with a web browser, the all-in-one installer also includes options to install client tools that support advanced tasks and optimized workflows for specific roles or jobs, or tools that provide additional functions such as integrations with other systems.